If you’re like me, you probably don’t spend a lot of time in fancy, all-inclusive resorts. It’s just not my style.

 You could book FIVE nights at a different all-inclusive property, like this one in the Dominican Republic which only costs 12,000 points per night:

-Because The Chase Sapphire Preferred earns so many points from everyday purchases like travel and dining, you could be booking even more stays in no time.
+Because the Sapphire Preferred earns so many points from everyday purchases like travel and dining, you could be booking even more stays in no time.

 Of course, if all-inclusive resorts aren’t your thing, you can book plenty of other hotels all around the world for as little as 3,500 points per night.

-For example, that welcome bonus of 60,000 points could get you 17 nights (no, that’s not a typo), at a luxurious hotel like this one in Jaipur, India:
+For example, a welcome bonus of 60,000 Bonus Points could get you at least 17 nights (no, that’s not a typo), at a luxurious hotel like this one in Jaipur, India:

 17 nights at a luxury property in a bucket list destination all for signing up for a $95 per year credit card… not too shabby, eh?